OPERA PORTRAITS

 Environ 5.

-'Group Portrait' wallpaper, and animation ‘Jesus is Not an Aryan’.
+This sub-section assembles together two artworks: 'Dictators group wallpaper', and an animation ‘Jesus is Not an Aryan’.

 Environ 6.